vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Wednesday` ⚡⚡⚡
+Have an amazing `Thursday` ⚡⚡⚡

-Did you know Today on `25th November`
+Did you know Today on `26th November`
 ```
-“The British captured Fort Duquesne (Pittsburgh) in the French and Indian Wars.”
-(Year: 1758)
+“Tony Blair became the first British prime minister to speak to the Irish parliament.”
+(Year: 1998)
 ```